martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-nine.md

 Work for Wednesday and Thrusday has been cancelled due to the high winds and Beeston Castle is closed.

-Progress on Friday though, after the winds had died down, was at a pace.
+Progress on Friday, after the winds had died down, was at a pace.
 By the end of the day, we had about two-thirds of all the Wall Posts vertical as well.

 {{<figure src="../2-thirds-wall-posts-up.jpg" caption="Surveying our progress.">}}